sergeykonovalov/udemy-nodejs-master-class/README.md

 ### Callback Hell

 To flatten nested structure, we can use named functions instead of anonymous.
 So it is easier to read and follow sequence of logic when one named function calls another named function.

+### Promise

+> Object that holds eventual result of an asynchronious operation.

+- Pending
+- Fulfilled / resolved (with value)
+- Rejected (with error)

+So, any async function should return a promise inside.